Bittu011/ntwork_beginner/_posts/2025-01-14-Packet_flow.md

 ---

-<h1 align="🌐 The Great Digital Road Trip: Tracing the Life of a Network Packet"></h1>
+<h1 align="center">🌐 The Great Digital Road Trip: Tracing the Life of a Network Packet</h1>

 >   An in-depth technical journey of a network packet — from source to destination.